lightningtgc/sublime-cssorder/README.md

 ## Custom configuration

-You can  write your own configuration by opening the "Tools" menu -'Css Order' -'Set Cssorder Config'.
+You can  write your own configuration by opening

+ `Tools> Css Order> Set Cssorder Config` or right click the content and select 'Set Cssorder Config'

 It will automatically format when you saved the file,